Quality of Life Survey 2022

 - Increased number of social events on and off campus

 and many more examples.
-As a thank you for completing the survey, we will be rewarding ALL survey participants with one of the following prizes:
+As a thank you for completing the survey, we rewarded ALL survey participants with one of the following prizes:

-- Additionally, there was a raffle for two pairs of Apple Airpods, won this year by Zhijun Xue and Yu-Chun Shih.
+- Additionally, there was a raffle for a pair of Apple Airpods and three voice assistants of choice, won this year by Jennifer Sharon Antony Nelsson, Jarett Poliner, Zihao Huang and Kiran Muthigi respectively

-On April 23rd 2019, we organized the 10th Annual SEAS Graduate Student Town Hall Meeting.
-At the townhall, EGSC's Vice President Brittany Marshall presented the results of the survey and moderated a discussion with our panelists, which included Mary C. Boyce (Dean of Engineering), Soulaymane Kachani (Senior Vice Dean), Tiffany Simon (Associate Dean) and Sai Mali Ananth (EGSC President).
+On April 29 2022, we organized the 11th Annual SEAS Graduate Student Town Hall Meeting.
+At the townhall, EGSC's Vice President, Alex Parizeau, presented the results of the survey and moderated a discussion with our panelists, which included Shih-Fu Chang (Dean of Engineering), Garud Iyengar (Senior Vice Dean), Jenny Mak (Senior Associate Dean) and Shiva Letchumanan (EGSC President).
 The town hall was open to all graduate engineering students, who asked questions to the panelists and to other stakeholders across CU who provide services (Health, Facilities, Library, ISSO, Finance, Housing, PDL etc.).
-There was a raffle for an iPad for Town Hall attendees (won by Ali Binaie) as well as tickets to EGSC Spring Boat Cruise (won by Jose Luis Lopez Torres and Mel Abler).

-We are excited to hear your voice and advocate strongly on your behalf this year.
-The survey was completely anonymous, we only collected the list of survey takers to distribute the gifts.
-We worked with data analysts outside of SEAS to interpret the results for the townhall and future advocacy.
+The survey was completely anonymous, and we only collected the list of survey takers to distribute the gifts.
+We worked with data analysts from outside of SEAS to interpret the results for the townhall and future advocacy.

-Find the results of 2019 Quality of Life Survey that was presented in the Town Hall.
+Find the results of the 2022 Quality of Life Survey that was presented in the Town Hall.

 - Your EGSC Executive Board.